Enhmunh-E/ZorigSan/docs/contribution.md

 For example: `12-api-endpont-add-content`

-**Branch type based names**

-Type based names might be useful.

-For example:

-`feature/12-api-endpont-add-content`
-`hotfix/23-fixed-runtime-timeout-error`
-`refactor/7-refactored-jwt-authentication`
-`docs/added-installation-guide-in-readme`

 # Commit messages

-In monorepo, short name in commit messages can be helpful.
-Subject of notification emails will become more descriptive.

 Please keep commit message short but explicit.
 Prepend your action before commit message.

 For example:

-`Fix - [nestacademy.mn] Fixed app crash during login`
+`Bug - Fix app crash during login`

+`Feature - Implement firebase config`

-`Feature - [ub-map] Implemented jwt for authentication`
+`Feature - Create contact page`

-`Merge - [nest-components] Merged latest main branch`

-`Refactor - Replaced database model name`

 # Pull request format

 **Naming convention**:

-- Project short slug
 - Title - Short informative summary of the pull request

-  For example: `[web] Footer`, `[component]`

 **Description**:

 - IssueID must be provided with `#`.
 For example: `#12`
+- Must take screen shot or record of completed task
 - Description: More detailed explanatory text describing the PR for the reviewer.
 What did you solve/fixed.
-- Additional: PR checklist template is useful. `PULL_REQUEST_TEMPLATE.md`

-# PR/Code eviewing

-PR/Code reviewing guidance is [here](review.md).

 Source: Gansukh